CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/02/lab2-intro.md

    ![LabEnvironment](media/environmenttab-lab2.png)

+1. Note the sqladmin password(sqlAdministratorLoginPassword) value from the Environment Details tab in a notepad and please use it in the lab steps *Exercise 1 task 1 step 6 and Exercise 5 Task 1 step 4*.

 ### Log-in to the Azure portal and verify the pre-deployed resources

 1. In the LabVM, double click on the **Azure portal** shortcut on the desktop.